-When the words end in -r we have a specific rule.
+When the word ends in -r we have a specific rule.
 We use the ending -or for masculine words and -ora for feminine words.
-It’s very simple, if the word ends in -r in the masculine form to transform it into feminine you just add an -a in the end.
+It’s very simple, if the word ends in -r in the masculine form to transform it into feminine you just add an -a at the end.
 Check out these examples:

 And of course, we have an exception, the word ator (actor) becomes atriz (actress) in the feminine form.

 Words ending with -ante should be accompanied by the articles a and o to indicate the gender.
 It means that these words are neutral words and in order to specify the gender we have to rely on the article that comes before the word.
 If you only say the word estudante for example, a native speaker won’t know if you are talking about a man or a woman, so you’ll have to make it clear with and article or an adjective.

 Words ending in -ente should be accompanied by the articles a and o to indicate the gender.
 Following the same logic as the words above, the word that end in -ente must have an article to specify their gender too.
 If you only say presidente, for example, I don’t know the gender of the person you’re talking about.

 Fun Fact: Did you know that when Dilma Rousseff was elected many people started using the word presidenta because they thought it was important to mark the gender in this word?
 Especially, because she was the first female president in Brazil.

 Words ending with -ista should be accompanied by the articles a and o to indicate the gender.
 Just like the words we’ve studied above, the words that end in –ista can only be specified with an article or an adjective.
 To know the gender of the subject, we need to complete it with more words.